solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 Currently, on Solana Mainnet Beta with ~550K active stake accounts, it shows that epoch reward calculation takes around 10 seconds on average.
 This will make it impossible to perform rewards computation synchronous within one block.
-To make this work, a design of complete async reward computation is required.

 However, there are quite a few promising optimizations that can cut down the reward computation time.
 An experiment for reward calculation optimization